 - Brittany’s surf and tideraces.

 My aim is to paddle around the entire coastline of Scotland.
-In 2016 I paddled from Skye to Thurso and in 2017 made it around Dunscansby Head and hope to enjoy every km as I continue my journey.
+In 2016 I paddled from Skye to Thurso and in 2017 made it around Dunscansby Head and hope to enjoy every kilometre as I continue my journey.

 I occasionally use a short surf kayak, and paddle down rivers which makes me understand the value of continual learning.
 I’ve completed a course on coastal Interpretation, understanding weather and climate and tidal habitat.

 I’m an active member of the Lothian Sea Kayak Club and the online community SSKEG (Scottish Sea Kayaking E-group).